Minimum Continuing Legal Education (MCLE)

 What is the training?

 The New Attorney Training Program is a series of online courses which can only be accessed through My State Bar Profile.
 There are nine courses which make up the 10-hour requirement.
 You may log out at any time and your progress will be saved.
-The courses include 4 hours of legal ethics, 3 hours of basic skills, 1.5 hours on competence (substance abuse and mental health issues), and 1.
-5 hours on the elimination of bias.
+The courses include 4 hours of legal ethics, three hours of basic skills, 1.5 hours on competence (substance abuse and mental health issues), and 1.5 hours on the elimination of bias.

 How much do the courses cost?